-We focus on the case where the dynamics are known, and reinforcement learning is used in simulation to learn a policy.
-Another use of reinforcement learning is when the dynamics are initially unknown, and the goal is to learn a control policy from real-world experience.
-There has been work on safe exploration that aims to ensure safety in this setting~\cite{moldovan2012safe,gillula2012guaranteed,akametalu2014reachability,turchetta2016safe,wu2016conservative,berkenkamp2017safe,dean2018safely}.
-These approaches also rely on verification; we believe our approach can be integrated with these approaches.
+Finally, while we focus on planning, where the dynamics are known, there has also been work on safe exploration, which aims to ensure safety while learning the dynamics~\cite{moldovan2012safe,gillula2012guaranteed,akametalu2014reachability,turchetta2016safe,wu2016conservative,berkenkamp2017safe,dean2018safely}.
+These approaches rely on verification, so we believe our approach can benefit them as well.